 An individuals representation to the Haddington and District community council is not a formal representation to the East Lothian Council Planning department. we also cannot accept or present any Petitions on planning applications.

-We highly encourage anyone to lodge any comments directly with East Lothian Council as well as your personal view may differ from the publically agreed views reached by the Community Council and it is important that the planning authority get all views on each application.
+We highly encourage anyone to lodge any comments directly with East Lothian Council as well as your personal view may differ from the publicly agreed views reached by the Community Council and it is important that the planning authority get all views on each application.

 East Lothian Council will not consider verbal comments on applications, so if you want to make representations on an application, you must do it in writing.
 The usual ways of making representations are by letter, petition, email or on their website East Lothian Council Planning Site.